Convert Arch Linux installation from MBR/BIOS to UEFI

 /dev/sda2: swap partition

-Since this new PC have enough RAM already, I simply deleted the swap and extended sda1
+Since this new PC have enough RAM already, I simply deleted the swap and extended sda1 enough to make a 200MB, ef00 type ESP partition.

 Convert the partition table #

-To boot with UEFI, you need a gpt
+To boot with UEFI, you need a gpt partition table and luckily a MBR partition table can become one easily.

-, the software will warn you that if you invoke the w
+Run gdisk /dev/sdX, the software will warn you that if you invoke the w command the partition table will be converted to gpt, and we want exactly that.

 Follow the white rabbit #